Art: Sculpture / Installation / Performance

 Makeup Artists: Christine Harvey, Tricia Knowles, Josh Lyon

-Thanks to: Gordon Darrell & Daphne Hand at The Night Pasture, Brent Nurse & Steven Spencer, Hannah, Molly, Ezra & Oscar, Angela Wiseman
+Thanks to: Helen Humphries, Greg Tilson, Gordon Darrell & Daphne Hand at The Night Pasture, Brent Nurse & Steven Spencer, Hannah, Molly, Ezra & Oscar, Angela Wiseman